CharlieHerbst331/github-projects-tutorial-template/README.md

 4. Name your project "My Learning Project"
 5. Click "Create"

-Once completed, go to the **Actions** tab and run the "Update Tutorial" workflow to proceed to the next step.
+Once completed, go to the **Actions** tab and run the "Complete Step 1" workflow to proceed to the next step.

 ### 📚 What are GitHub Projects?
 GitHub Projects is a customizable, flexible tool for planning and tracking work on GitHub.
 Projects provide a spreadsheet-like experience that can be customized to your needs, helping you organize tasks, track progress, and prioritize your work.